Site Global Configuration

 - Cookie Path: Path the cookie should be valid for.

-- Path to Log Folder: For logging of Joomla.
-Please specify a folder.
+- Path to Log Folder: Please specify a folder to store log files.

 - Help Server: (English (GB) - Joomla help wiki/Français (FR) - Aide de Joomla!).
 Select the name of the help server from which your system will collect the help screen displays.